sabirove/codec/README.md

         public T read();
     }
 ```
-Codecs can be obtained (built) by using the builder API: `Codec.withFunction(..)`

-#### IO buffering
+#### Buffering

 IO buffering is addressed with special kind of `CodecFilter`: [CodecBufferSpec](src/main/java/sabirove/codec/filter/CodecBufferSpec.java),
 which is used as an *edge* filter applying the `BufferedInputStream/BufferedOutputStream` wrappers on top of the
-provided streams.
+target streams.
-`CodecBufferSpec` can be instructed with specific target types of `InputStream/OutputStream` to exclude from buffer
-application by means of `CodecBufferSpec.withXXXStreamExclusions(..)` APIs.

-Obtain with factory `CodecBufferSpec.ofSize(..)` specifying the input/output buffer sizes (in bytes) or opt in for
+Obtain with factory `CodecBufferSpec.ofSize(..)` specifying the input/output buffer sizes in bytes or opt in for the
 default sized one with `CodecBufferSpec.ofDefaultSize()`.

-*NOTE*:
-This filter is intended for use with Codec builder API mentioned above and is not meant to be used as the standalone
-filter within the filter chain.
+Certain kinds of `Input/Output -Stream` types can be excluded
+from buffering application by means of `CodecBufferSpec.withXXXStreamExclusions(..)` calls.

 #### Serialization functions

 Two of the most notable `CodecFunction` implementations provided out-of-the-box are: